Noufst/DeepAL4NLP/README.md

-# DeepAL4NLP: Deep Active Learning for Natural Language Processing in Python
+# EASE: Enhanced Active learning based on Sample diversity and data augmEntation

 This code is based on DeepAL [1].

-In DeepAL4NLP, we implement Active Learning with Data Augmentation for textual classfication.
+In EASE, we implement Active Learning with Data Augmentation and Sample Diversity for textual classfication.

 It includes Python implementations of the following active learning algorithms: